DrexHD/MagicParticles/README.md

   "pos": [1.0, 2.0, 0.0], // Offset from origin (affected by rotation)
   "anchor": "feet", // The particle origin ["feet"|"eyes"] (optional) "origin": [0.0, 0.5, 0.0], // Offset from origin (optional)
-  "billboard": "fixed" // What rotation axis should affect "pos" ["fixed", "vertical", "horizontal", "center"] (optional) }
+  "rotation": [90, 0], // A rotation applied to the image "billboard": "fixed" // What rotation axis should affect "pos" ["fixed", "vertical", "horizontal", "center"] (optional) }
 ```